-You will love Grandma's favorite Thanksgiving dessert recipes.
-The old fashioned recipes make perfect pies, cakes, and delectable treats that you will be proud to serve at your Thanksgiving table and at events throughout the year.
+You will love Grandma's easy Thanksgiving dessert recipes.
+These old fashioned recipes make perfect pies, cakes, and delectable treats that you will be proud to serve at your Thanksgiving table and at get-togethers throughout the year.

 The holiday of Thanksgiving is related to the harvest festivals long held in European countries.
 The first true Thanksgiving in North America is credited to the English Explorer Sir Martin Frobisher.
 He established a settlement in what is now the Canadian Province of Newfoundland and Labrador where he held a service to give thanks to God in 1578.

 Beginning in the 1500s, French Canadian settlers with explorer Samuel de Champlain routinely held large feasts to thank God for His provisions.
 Such feasts became common in the autumn among the early settlers, and in 1876 Thanksgiving Day was proclaimed by Canada's Parliament as a national holiday: